Legal document

 | Legal acceptance records | Document type, version, locale, content hash, action, context, and timestamps are retained while the account exists and longer only where needed for legal defense.
 IP address and User-Agent acceptance metadata are cleared after 180 days unless a legal/security hold applies |

-| Workspace and API configuration | While workspace is active, unless deleted earlier |
+| Workspace and API configuration | While workspace is active, unless deleted earlier.
+API drafts remain mutable; deployed API versions are immutable snapshots and are deleted through project/workspace deletion or purge flows rather than edited in place |

 | Workspace secrets | Active until rotated, disabled, or deleted by workspace admins.
 Pipefork-owned encrypted secret values are overwritten on disable/delete; customer-owned external providers follow the customer's provider retention, version destruction, audit log, backup, and recovery-window configuration |